-As we approach Australia Day 2019, we reflect on traits that supposedly define an Aussie.
-The clichés of being laid back and beach-loving with a particular predisposition for barbecues have been thrown around fondly for years.
+There are many traits that supposedly define an Aussie: The clichés of being laid back and beach-loving with a particular predisposition for barbecues have been thrown around fondly for years.
 But perhaps one of the more fascinating cultural concepts that have endured through changing circumstances is that of the Great Australian Dream.

 The concept of the Great Australia Dream - a desire to own one’s own home - has stood remarkably steady over the years.
 Even though today many believe that owning a home may now be difficult in the future, a whopping 74.7 per cent of Australians hold a deep-seated belief that owning your own home is indeed part of the Australian way of life.
 But what may be considered as even more fascinating is that Australians continue to name their most desired building material for their own home as the honest, enduring and authentic clay brick.
 We indeed continue to be a land of clay brick residential houses and we wear this accolade with pride.

 What does the Great Australian Dream look like today?
 A home built from brick